shelble2/EN605.417.FA/project/README.md

 - cudaStreamSynchronize() was necessary inside loop.
 Hurt time if not

 ### TODO
-- which GPU is best?
-Does Vocareum even have multiple? (module 7 Lect A)
 - how does solving > 1 puzzle change the blocks/threading.
 One puzzle per block? would that work?
 How could you arrange that?
 - different algorithms